Cartilage-Hair Hypoplasia Syndrome

 Cartilage-hair hypoplasia (CHH) is a rare autosomal recessive ectodermal dysplasia disorder.
-Also known as metaphyseal chondrodysplasia, CHH was first identified in 1965 by McKusick et al. presents with short-limbed dwarfism, sparse hypochromic hair and variable degree of immune dysfunction.
+Also known as metaphyseal chondrodysplasia, CHH was first identified in 1965 by McKusick et al.1 Patients present with short-limbed dwarfism, sparse hypochromic hair and variable degree of immune dysfunction.
 Mutations in the gene for RMRP (RNase RMP) have been identified as the molecular basis for this inherited disorder.

-Children born with CHH may be subject to opportunistic infections due to T and/or B-cell immunodeficiency with a reported increased susceptibility to varicella-zoster infection.
-Several reports of increased susceptibility to malignancies suchas leukaemia and non-Hodgkin's lymphoma have also been documented.
+Children born with CHH may be subject to opportunistic infections (affecting 32–56% of patients) due to T and/or B-cell immunodeficiency with a reported increased susceptibility to varicella-zoster infection.
+Several reports of increased susceptibility to malignancies such as leukaemia and non-Hodgkin's lymphoma have also been documented.
 Gastrointestinal defects can occur and mayinclude Hirschprung's disease and malabsorption.
-Varying degrees of anaemia and/or neutropenia may present in childhood which requires careful patient management.
+Varying degrees of anaemia and/or neutropenia may present in childhood which requires careful multidisciplinary management.

 Regular screening for further malignancies include dermatologic examination for skin cancer, gynaecologic assessment and cervical cancer screening.

-Haematopoietic stem cell transplantation can cure immune dysfunction, but its benefits in mildly symptomatic patients with CHH remain debatable and thus recommended primarily for patients with severe combined immunedeficiency or persistent transfusion-dependent anaemia.
-Measuring T‐cell receptor excision circles (TREC) count in the newborn screening (usually low or absent in CHH) may become an important prognostic indicator in CHH.
+Haematopoietic stem cell transplantation can cure immune dysfunction, but its benefits in mildly symptomatic patients with CHH remain debatable and thus this therapy is indicated primarily in patients with severe combined immunedeficiency or persistent transfusion-dependent anaemia.